Protect yourself from the cold with these cruelty-free vegan insulated jackets + buying guide to help you pick the

 Find the right insulated jacket and you’ll likely become inseparable.
-They’re the perfect outer layer to keep you feeling warm and protected from the elements with minimal weight.
-It’s an invaluable piece of kit which should be on most outdoor packing lists – it’s always on ours!
+They’re the perfect outer or thermal mid-layer to keep you feeling warm and protected from the elements with minimal weight.
+An invaluable piece of kit that should be on most outdoor packing lists – it’s always on ours!

 Nowadays the variety of synthetic insulated jackets is huge, with different styles designed to handle every type of use and environment.
-You’ll find simple budget options going all the way up to technical masterpieces used for Arctic exploration.
+From simple budget options going all the way up to technical masterpieces used for Arctic exploration, the choice is huge.